Invoice Factoring

 Invoice factoring is a business finance product that provides both funding against unpaid invoices and a credit control service.
 This improves your cash flow and saves you money as you don't need to employ credit controllers or handle the task yourself.

 According to our research, the pricing offered by different factoring companies varies significantly, with some quoting 2.7 times more to the same customer.
-Whilst using these funding products is an excellent way to improve the liquidity of a UK company, you must be careful when selecting a provider.
+Whilst using these funding products is an excellent way to improve a UK company's liquidity, you must be careful when selecting a provider.

 That is why we offer a free, independent quote search for factoring.
-We can put you in contact with the best factors, the companies that provide these services in the UK, and we provide expert support and guidance.
+We can connect you with the leading providers of these services in the UK and provide expert support and guidance.

 GET AN INDEPENDENT QUOTE SEARCH